lpmi-13/current-projects/README.md

 # don't have more than three things on the go at once
 ```

-## 212) local k3s cluster to debug
-- simple repo that has configuration for various scenarios in a k3s cluster that need to be debugged and fixed, step by step
-- we provide the list of all things it could possibly be, along with the steps to work out what it actually is.
-- DNS, using the wrong IP address for the DNS server
-- DNS/networking, no route for inter-pod networking
-- Liveness, python flask app responds on 5000, but liveness probe set for 8000 so pods keep getting killed.
-Configure the unhealthy condition to wait long enough so that the pod doesn't get killed immediately.
-- Liveness/application, node express app that reponds on port 3000, and liveness probe checks that port, but on a non-existent path
-- Readiness, configure the readiness probe to check an endpoint that takes longer to become ready than the probe's initialDelaySeconds allows.
-It might be that we need to artificially slow down the initialization of the app so that it's not ready for 3-5 seconds, and the initial delay allows 1 seconds.
-Maybe make the endpoint require a network call or some other long-lasting operation to complete before returning a reponse with a 200 status code.
-- Readiness/application, configure a readiness probe to check for the presence of a static file, which is always available even before the application is ready to serve traffic.
-- ResourceLimits, set these to be way lower than needed (eg, 100m is 100 millicpu instead 100 something else).
-Also lower than necessary memory.
-- ResourceLimits, set the max limits of the node via a ResourceQuota in a specific namespace, and then just put everything in the same namespace.
-- Namespaces, put everything in the default namespace and configure multiple nodes.
-Make sure only one of the nodes gets all the default namespace pods (if this won't work, then make a different namespace and put everything in it) following: https://stackoverflow.com/questions/69449258/k3s-node-restriction-for-namespace.
-Then just add stuff till the node breaks.
-- Configure the kubernetes dashboard to be publicly accessible and then run a scan with trivy.

 ## 205) remotehack global view
 - would be cool if every last Saturday of the month we have a global map of everywhere doing a remotehack
 - use cloudflare workers and Edge sqlite database to set state for which countries are having remotehacks